 This document outlines all the moving pieces of pantsd, and explains how it works through an end-to-end run.

 ProcessManager is a class designed to keep track of processes.
 Besides changing their state (paused, terminating...), it allows a process to fork in different ways.
 Classes that extend

 ProcessManager can (and often do) inject code to be run before and after forking by overriding the functions

 post_fork_parent.
-Some examples of usage of these functions are
+An example of one of these functions is in

 PantsDaemon class is responsible for managing the lifetime of the pantsd process and the services associated with it.
 A

 PantsDaemon is created with the inner class